- »What To Do After a Big Win in Poker

 People only consider the positives of a big win and completely disregard the negatives.
 We measure our success in poker with the money we win.
 A big win makes us feel successful, powerful even.
 The extra money allows us to grow our bankrolls or even cashout and make a purchase.
 This is all well and good, but you need to avoid some dangers that come with a big win.

 Keep Your Feet On The Ground After a Big Win

 I’ve been in this industry for more than a decade and have lost count of the times I’ve seen a player announce they’re turning pro after a big win or a highly successful month.
 There is a ridiculous amount of luck needed to win any poker tournament.
 You may have played the best poker of your entire life on the way to your win.
 I’d bet my bottom dollar you got extremely lucky too.

-That luck will have showed in many different ways.
+That luck will have showed in many ways.
 Flops that were great to continuation-bet on, your opponent missing draws, etc. Winning five coinflips in a row is a 32-to-1 shot in itself.
 I bet you won more on the way to your big win.

 Be realistic about your skill level.
 Take that confidence boost but don’t get carried away.

 It’s tempting to use the extra cash from your big win to move up limits faster.
 A boost to your bankroll gives you more freedom to play what you wish, just don’t go too far.